(I’m talking about using an embroidery machine which moves a hoop under the control of a software design.

 – embroidery needle : size 75.

-Cheap thread is not a good economy, does not stitch well, breaks easily and clogs up the machine with fluff.
+Cheap thread is not a good economy – does not stitch evenly, breaks easily, and clogs the machine with fluff.

 Start with built-in designs